szigetvarikati/test-project-MERN/README.md

 1. Add SingIn page to adding new user to database
 2. Add Logout feature to the application
 3. Complete the Login page with "forgotten password" feature
-4. Modify the appearance ot the exported Pdf document
+4. Modify the appearance of the exported Pdf document

 <!-- CONTACT -->
 ## Contact